Code-Institute-Submissions/marco-deb/README.md

 ![Banner image](assets/readme-images/how-marco-can-help.png)

 - Download a meditation section.
 In this section the user can download a free meditation.
 There’s a short text describing the meditation followed by a download button.
 When clicking the button a modal popup opens.
 In the modal the user can fill in a form that asks for the users name and email address.
 After submitting, a download link will be sent to the email address the user gave.
-(See image below)
+The service used to provide this feature is Emailjs.com (See image below)

 ![Download meditation section](assets/readme-images/download-image.png)